 You are not alone

 A support group connects you with others who are experiencing similar issues.
 While each member may be at a different point in the recovery process, taking part offers a window into how individuals cope.
-Applying some of their methods may be useful in your own life.
+Applying some of these methods may be useful in your own life.
 Likewise, you’ll get to share your struggles with people who understand, firsthand, what you are going through.

 Express your frustrations